Kngwei/Deep-learning-on-CT-scan-for-accurate-COVID-19-diagnosis/README.md

 # DEEP LEARNING ON CT SCANS FOR ACCURATE COVID-19 DIAGNOSIS
 The CT dataset can be assess through https://www.kaggle.com/maedemaftouni/large-covid19-ct-slice-dataset where various deep learning models were developed such as the Optimized scratch model, Tuned custom VGG16 model and Tuned custom VGG19 model.
+In addition, the Tuned custom VGG16 model was identified as the best model with a classification accuracy and sensitivity of 94.20% and 90.74% respectively while also possessing an AUROC of 0.985.